Dundee F.C.

 The club was formed after a merger between clubs Dundee East End and Dundee Our Boys in order to apply for the SFL.
 Within a decade they had become a major force in Scottish football, finishing as league runners-up three times in the 1900s, and finished the decade as Scottish Cup winners in 1910.
 They remained a major side in Scottish football before a decline in the 1930s.
 After the return to football in the aftermath of the Second World War, the club experienced a revival in the late 1940s and 1950s under George Anderson with another runners-up finish and consecutive Scottish League Cup wins in 1952 and 1953.

 The club's most successful era was in the 1960s when, under the management of Bob Shankly, Dundee won the Scottish Football League title in 1962, before reaching the semi-finals of the 1962–63 European Cup the following season.
-The club again won the League Cup in the 1973–1974 season, but since that time has won no further major honour.
-Since the late 1970s the club has experienced issues with frequent relegations and financial issues, though has found stability in the latter as of late.
+The club again won the League Cup in the 1973–74 season.
+Since the late 1980s the club has experienced issues with frequent relegations and financial issues, though has found stability in the latter as of late.